 Feedback loop of self-doubt

-These days, everyone knows that diversity is beneficial.
-But even with government and companies actively working towards diversity, why is STEM still unbalanced?
-Truth is, affirmative action has unintended consequences which work against minorities in STEM.
+These days, every company seems to be pushing the workplace diversity agenda.
+With government and companies actively working towards diversity, I can’t help but wonder whether this is truly a step in the right direction.
+I’m all for a competent and diverse workforce, but affirmative action has unintended consequences which work against women in STEM.
 To explain this, let’s start from the beginning:

 Possible historical reasons for gender imbalance in STEM